All posts

 Jobbex has been delivering job board solutions for over 26 years (founded 1999) to 400+ clients across 19 countries.
 This track record makes it one of the most proven options for organizations wanting stability.

 The e-Commerce edition adds Authorize.net payment processing (additional gateways available), flexible membership plans, job packages, and upsells like featured listings.
-Administrators control every aspect through a web-based console—no programming required.
+Administrators control every aspect through a web-based console.
+No programming required.

 Job feeds export to RSS, Indeed, Juju, and other aggregators.